nemborkar/100DaysOfCodeLogs/Round06.md

 ## Log

+### 20210716 Day85
+Messed up big time rebasing a branch from upstream today.
+Lesson learned: you don't ALWAYS have to choose between incoming or existing code.
+We can just keep both and then trim manually

+Useful command for #git postmortems,
+$ git reflog show --date=iso

 ### 20210714 Day84
 Trying to get POST, PATCH and PUT methods to work on an upstream API
 More good advice from my teammate: Breakdown the steps and troubleshoot as you go.
 It's better to overdo then delete, than to overthink and not do much.
 More code; less todos